ehuelsmann/ledgersmb-book/README.md

 * TeXstudio version 4.5.1 or later
 * TeXShop version Version 5.12 or later

-The first time the book is built in a clean repository using TeXstudio or TeXShop the glossary build may error out or not be included into the PDF.
-Just build again and it should fix itself.
+The first time the book is built in a clean repository using TeXstudio or TeXShop the glossary or index build may error out or not be included into the PDF.
+This is normally fixed by making sure that TeXstudio or TeXShop are using `latexmk` instead of `pdflatex` for the build command.

 # Development Requirements